 Take your chance at the casinos

-When people think about "downtown Lake Tahoe," they’re usually thinking about an area called Tahoe South, where Stateline, Nevada joins South Lake Tahoe, California.
+When people mention “Downtown” Lake Tahoe, they’re usually referring to an area called Tahoe South, where Stateline, Nevada joins South Lake Tahoe, California.
 The two towns share a bustling main street, but since gambling isn’t legal in California, all of the casinos are relegated to the Nevada side.

-At first glance, these mega casinos might seem at odds with such a ruggedly beautiful place, but there are enough trees, hole-in-the-wall restaurants, and bungalow-style motels in the area to make the high rises feel like they are just part of Lake Tahoe, as opposed to the thing that defines it.
+At first glance, these mega casinos might seem at odds with such a ruggedly beautiful place, but there are enough trees, hole-in-the-wall restaurants, and bungalow-style motels in the area to make the high rises feel like they aren’t consuming Lake Tahoe (or defining it).

-On the whole, the casinos here aren’t as glitzy as you’ll find in Vegas, but you’ll still find plenty of neon lights, patterned carpet, live music, game tables, and slot machines to get your fix of gambling and nightlife.
-If you plan to hop from casino to casino, base yourself in Stateline where you can park your car and walk from the Hard Rock to Harrah’s, Montbleu and more.
+In all fairness, the casinos here aren’t as glitzy as Vegas (probably not much of a shocker), but you’ll still find plenty of neon lights, patterned carpet, live music, game tables, and slot machines to get your fix of gambling and nightlife.
+If you plan to hop from casino to casino, base yourself in Stateline, where you can park your car and walk from the Hard Rock to Harrah’s, Bally's, and more.